gorhill/uBO-Scope/README.md

 uBO Scope can also be a tool useful to filter list maintainers, especially on devices where access to browser tools are limited.

 This is a first version, and I do not intend to update this extension often.
 However I will be adding features which are especially helpful to filter list maintainers.
+In the short term I plan to add access to more details regarding the observed network requests.